Peculiarjoseph/Peculiarjoseph/README.md

-- 👋 Hi, I’m @PAdeolupeculiarjoseph
+- 👋 Hi, I’m @Adeolupeculiarjoseph
 - 👀 I’m interested in solving social, business, and organizational problems with the use of existing data.
 - 🌱 I’m currently learning how to apply the technical and non-technical skills needed in the analysis of data.
 - 💞️ I’m looking to collaborate on projects relating to data cleaning, transformation, preparation, and visualization.